r1m/GSExtended/README.md

 **Some of broadcaster's friends are not highlighted in chat box**

-If the message is displayed before the script finished to laod data.
+Happens if the message is displayed before the script finished to laod data.
 It will be fixed if you navigate in GS.

+**What are all this question marks in vote ?**

+When you don't have data for one user loaded on your side, the script can't know the name of the voter. it will display a '?'.
+By default GS only loads your friends and people you interact with.
+There is an option in the script preferences to force user data loading.
+BUT I strongly advise to not use it when you are in a big broadcast like Caleb's (>300 listeners).

 **'Show real Votes' button is not displayed**